lovetingyuan/vue-flags-webpack-plugin/README.md

   used as namespace of flags in JavaScript, must be a valid variable name.
 * `watch` (boolean, default: false)

-  support to modify flags and reload your app when this option is `true`.
+  Support to modify flags and reload your app when this option is `true`.

-  only set `true` in development mode, eg: `watch: process.env.NODE_ENV === 'development'`.
+  Set `true` ONLY in development mode, eg: `watch: process.env.NODE_ENV === 'development'`.

   Note that `flags` must be a file path when this options is `true`.
 * `ignoreFiles` ({[k: string]: RegExp | RegExp[]})

-  A plain object that use flag name or expression as key and regexp as value.
+  A plain object that uses flag name or expression as key and regexp as value.

-  Modules will be ignored when it's flag value is false.
+  Modules(absolute path) matched by the regexps will be ignored when the value of flags is `false`.

-  The regular expression will match the absolute path of modules.
   ```javascript
   {
     // if FLAG_A is false, a.js will be ignored,